Myoko Kogen: Niigata’s Natural Treasure

 Q: What is the winter weather like in Myoko Kogen?

-A: Winter sees significant snowfall and harsh cold, but on clear days, you can enjoy perfect skiing conditions.
+A: Winters bring heavy snowfall and cold temperatures, but on clear days you can enjoy excellent ski conditions.

-A: In the Akakura Onsen area and large ski resorts, many facilities have English-speaking staff.
+A: In the Akakura Onsen area and larger ski resorts, many facilities have staff who can assist in English.

-A: Yes, there are beginner-friendly ski courses, hot springs, and hiking trails, making it ideal for family trips.
+A: Yes, there are beginner ski courses, hot springs, and hiking trails, making it a great destination for family trips.